-Public Buses In Beijing
+Public bus, Beijing

 During my 2011 trip to Beijing, I took more public buses than the metro trains in Beijing.
 One of the reasons is because my hotel is away from the metro subway station.
 All of their bus-stops' signboards are in Chinese only.
 You need to figure out the name of your location in Chinese characters.
 If you can read and listen to the announcement, then it should be very easy to take public buses in Beijing.
 They have announcements for the stops in English.
 Beijing has one of the best public transportation systems in China.
 The way to use public buses can be systematic.